shannanyinxiang/SPTS/README.md

 # SPTS: Single-Point Text Spotting (ACM MM 2022 Oral)

 The official implementation of [SPTS: Single-Point Text Spotting](https://arxiv.org/abs/2112.07917) (ACM MM 2022 Oral).
 The SPTS tackles scene text spotting as an end-to-end sequence prediction task and requires only extremely low-cost single-point annotations.
 Below is the overall architecture of SPTS.
+SPTS v2 will be released soon.

 ![SPTS](figures/method.svg)